Greece's creditors praise Athens' cooperation before Friday's Eurogroup

-BRUSSELS Greece's creditors praised the government's cooperation during negotiations to clinch a third bailout deal worth 85 billion euros (54.45 billion pounds) ahead of a meeting of euro zone finance ministers in Brussels on Friday.
+BRUSSELS Aug 14 Greece's creditors praised the government's cooperation during negotiations to clinch a third bailout deal worth 85 billion euros ($94.78 billion) ahead of a meeting of euro zone finance ministers in Brussels on Friday.

 On Tuesday, Greece struck a deal with its four creditor institutions - the European Commission, the European Central Bank, the International Monetary Fund and the European bailout fund - to keep the country afloat, its third bailout programme in five years.